-NEW ORLEANS (AP) — A federal judge has extended a deadline for BP and a team of plaintiffs' attorneys to file details of a proposed settlement designed to resolve billions of dollars in economic damage claims spawned by the 2010 oil spill in the Gulf of Mexico.
+NEW ORLEANS (AP) — A federal judge in New Orleans has preliminarily approved a proposed class-action settlement that would resolve billions of dollars in claims against BP over the 2010 oil spill in the Gulf of Mexico.

 U.S. District Judge Carl Barbier's ruling Wednesday allows the settlement process to proceed, but he will hold a "fairness hearing" later this year before deciding whether to give his final approval.

 NEW ORLEANS (AP) — The Justice Department is urging a federal judge to set a new trial date for this summer for government claims against BP over the 2010 oil spill in the Gulf of Mexico.
 BP has asked the judge to set a January 2013 trial date.

 NEW ORLEANS (AP) — By arresting a former BP engineer, federal prosecutors are showing their hand in the Gulf oil spill case.
 They have been probing whether BP PLC and its employees broke the law by intentionally lowballing how much oil was spewing from its out-of-control well.
 The arrest came two years and four days after the drilling-rig explosion.

 A former BP engineer is the first person facing criminal charges stemming from the oil spill two years ago in the Gulf of Mexico.
 Allegations center on deleted text messages.

 Former BP engineer Kurt Mix of Katy, Texas, is facing two counts of obstruction of justice.
 He’s accused of deleting 200 text messages exchanged with a company supervisor.
 Prosecutors say Mix was discussing internal information about failing efforts to cap the gushing underwater well.